kinsella272727/creativeCoding/P.1 Color/Exercise 3-Color Spectrum in a Circle/final/README.md

 ## Final Step

-//This background will redraw when a key is pressed this is to prevent the circle from redrawing over itself and the background will redraw as the circle does
+This background will redraw when a key is pressed this is to prevent the circle from redrawing over itself and the background will redraw as the circle does